 therefore often are considered less agressive than digital.
 The

 aggressiveness, however, often is not due to the CD itself but rather

-to the inability of the loudspeaker to deal with the transient
+to the inability of the loudspeaker to deal with the new transient

 information present on the CD.
 Legends can reproduce the transient

-information faithfully and without the distortion, allowing for digital
+information faithfully and without distortion, as measures have

 sources to sound rich, detailed and without aggression.